 Promoting Screening, Brief Intervention and Referral to Treatment

-A number of Federal agencies and offices promote Screening, Brief Intervention and Referral to Treatment as a mechanism to address the health and societal consequences of substance abuse and addiction.
-Clinicians are encouraged to screen their patients for drug and alcohol use/abuse and provide treatment or referral to treatment when indicated.
+A number of Federal agencies and offices promote Screening, Brief Intervention and Referral to Treatment as a mechanism to address the health and societal consequences of substance use and addiction.
+Clinicians are encouraged to screen their patients for drug and alcohol use and provide treatment or referral to treatment when indicated.
 The following organizations offer an array of resources.

-- National Institute on Alcohol Abuse and Alcoholism:
+- National Institute on Alcohol Use and Alcoholism: